Relationships and Enforced Chastity

 If one partner is coercing the other into chastity, whether through pressure, guilt, or manipulation, stop immediately.
 This practice only works when both partners genuinely want to explore it together.
 Reluctant participation breeds resentment, not intimacy.

 When chastity becomes a weapon in arguments or a tool for punishment unrelated to your agreements, it's time to step back.
 The moment you hear threats like "I'll keep you locked longer because you forgot to take out the trash," you've crossed into unhealthy territory.
+This violates the trust that keep chastity healthy and consensual.

 Signs It's Time to Take a Break